Radiolaria

-The Radiolaria, also called Radiozoa, are protozoa of diameter 0.1–0.2 mm that produce intricate mineral skeletons, typically with a central capsule dividing the cell into the inner and outer portions of endoplasm and ectoplasm.
+The Radiolaria, also called Radiozoa, are unicellular eukaryotes of diameter 0.1–0.2 mm that produce intricate mineral skeletons, typically with a central capsule dividing the cell into the inner and outer portions of endoplasm and ectoplasm.
 The elaborate mineral skeleton is usually made of silica.
 They are found as zooplankton throughout the global ocean.
 As zooplankton, radiolarians are primarily heterotrophic, but many have photosynthetic endosymbionts and are, therefore, considered mixotrophs.
 The skeletal remains of some types of radiolarians make up a large part of the cover of the ocean floor as siliceous ooze.
 Due to their rapid change as species and intricate skeletons, radiolarians represent an important diagnostic fossil found from the Cambrian onwards.

 Description

 Radiolarians have many needle-like pseudopods supported by bundles of microtubules, which aid in the radiolarian's buoyancy.
 The cell nucleus and most other organelles are in the endoplasm, while the ectoplasm is filled with frothy vacuoles and lipid droplets, keeping them buoyant.
 The radiolarian can often contain symbiotic algae, especially zooxanthellae, which provide most of the cell's energy.
 Some of this organization is found among the heliozoa, but those lack central capsules and only produce simple scales and spines.

 Some radiolarians are known for their resemblance to regular polyhedra, such as the icosahedron-shaped Circogonia icosahedra pictured below.